WadeChenX/python-ipmi/docs/source/transport_cmd.rst

   * payload_channel
   * payload_port

-The returned object also could be dumped directly.
+The returned ``SolInfo`` also could be dumped directly.
 For example:

 .. code:: python